djvill/APLS/doc/layer-reference/typology.md

 {% include layer-table.html property="project" categories="(none),syntax,lexicon,timing,phonology,imported,temp,testing" no_caps=true %}

+{: .note .no-collapse }
-Note: "temp" and "testing" layers aren't meaningful for end-users, so they've been omitted from the other "layers by property" tables on this page.
+> Layers in the "temp" and "testing" projects aren't meaningful for end-users, so the other "layers by property" tables on this page omit these layers.